RICHARD HOWE 1ST EARL 4TH VISCOUNT

 In February 1776 he was appointed commander-in-chief of the North America station as he was known to be on good terms with the rebellious Americans, and in particular Benjamin Franklin whom he admired greatly and thought was willing to negotiate.
 Having left Spithead on 12 May he sailed firstly to Boston, thence to Halifax, and finally joined his brother General Sir William Howe at New York on 12 July 1776.
 In the interim the two Howes had been appointed peace commissioners on 3 May and they were expected to reach a conciliatory arrangement with the rebels, but arriving after the Declaration of Independence they met with the Congress in September and were unable to achieve a breakthrough.
 Having come to the conclusion that they had spent too much time with negotiations in the face of sheer belligerence the Howes were thereby obliged to take the war to the Americans.

-He next hoisted it aboard the Queen Charlotte 100 in May 1793 when he took command of the Channel fleet upon the King’s personal insistence at the start of the French Revolutionary War, having been asked to undertake this office on 1 February, and again being temporarily granted the flag of the admiral of the fleet.
-Although the better ships went to Vice-Admiral Lord Hood’s Mediterranean fleet, Howe was able to secure his favourites Sir Roger Curtis, Hugh Christian, James Bowen, Robert Barlow and Edward Codrington as captain of the fleet, flag captain, master of the fleet, captain of his repeating frigate and signal lieutenant respectively.
+He next hoisted it aboard the Queen Charlotte 100 in May 1793 when he took command of the Channel fleet upon the King?s personal insistence at the start of the French Revolutionary War, having been asked to undertake this office on 1 February, and again being temporarily granted the flag of the admiral of the fleet.
+Although the better ships went to Vice-Admiral Lord Hood?s Mediterranean fleet, Howe was able to secure his favourites Sir Roger Curtis, Hugh Christian, James Bowen, Robert Barlow and Edward Codrington as captain of the fleet, flag captain, master of the fleet, captain of his repeating frigate and signal lieutenant respectively.
 Howe was not a believer in the system of blockade and felt that frigates and detached squadrons should watch the Channel whilst he kept the fleet prepared for action at Torbay.
-Despite the fact that he was accused of skulking in the Devonshire anchorage he cruised in the Channel from 14 July with seventeen sail of the line, falling in with French seventeen of the line on 31 July but being unable to bring about an action.
-He cruised again from October to December with twenty-two sail of the line but on 18 November was once more unable to bring a French squadron to action.
+Despite the fact that he was accused of skulking in the Devonshire anchorage he cruised in the Channel from July – August with seventeen sail of the line, falling in with French seventeen of the line on 31 July but being unable to bring about an action.
+He cruised again from October to December with twenty-two sail of the line but on 18 November was once more unable to bring a French squadron to action, much to the frustration of the newspapers at home.

 In the following April, subsequent to a refit at Portsmouth, the fleet sailed from St Helens on 2 May with thirty-four sail-of-the-line in search of the French fleet of Villaret-Joyeuse and more importantly the American grain convoy.
 Two weeks later he learned that the French were at sea and by the end of May was able to bring them to battle.
 He gained his famous victory at the Battle of the Glorious First of June, where his fleet of twenty-five ships captured six, sunk one and dismasted ten of the French fleet of twenty-six ships under Rear-Admiral Louis Thomas Villaret-Joyeuse.
 The latter had left Brest in order to form an escort for the grain convoy which did enter port successfully, re-opening the debate on whether open blockade was the best policy.